-As you know, feta cheese comprises of goat’s and sheep’s milk.
-Your cheese package will have a best before the date to tell you how long it will retain its best quality.
+As you know, feta cheese is comprised of goat’s and sheep’s milk.
+Your cheese package will have a best-before date to tell you how long it will retain its best quality.
 But you may be able to use it even past that date.

 The approximate shelf life at a glance:

-- Unopened cheese blocks packed with brinelast for about 2 weeks – 1 month after the best before date.
+- Unopened cheese blocks packed with brine last for about two weeks to one month after the best-before date.

-- Opened packages of cheese blocks and crumbled cheese retain their freshness for 1 month if the cheese is in brine.
+- Opened packages of cheese blocks and crumbled cheese retain their freshness for one month if the cheese is in brine.